how to write a product concept that delivers

-Putting every aspect of your clever creation into words can feel like a mammoth task that you don’t have the time, enthusiasm or credentials to commit to (your role is far more strategic!).
+Putting every aspect of your clever creation into words can feel like a mammoth task that you don’t have the time, enthusiasm or credentials to commit to.
 Add to this the fact that inconsistently written concepts can distort results - leaving you with insufficient grounds to make key decisions - and now you’re in a bit of a pickle!

-In this article, we’re sharing a few quick wins you can use to improve your current concepts as well as some core principles to keep in mind during the concept creation process.
+In this article, we share a few quick wins you can use to improve your current concepts, as well as core principles that can help your concept creation process.

 Common concept pitfalls to avoid.

-- Inconsistent concepts with poor visuals: You want to aim for comparable test results, so make sure consumers can react to each concept in an apples-to-apples kinda way.
+- Inconsistent concepts with poor visuals: You want to aim for comparable test results, so make sure consumers can react to each concept in an apples-to-apples kind of way.

-- Overly technical language, marketing jargon and catchphrases: Opt for consumer language in your brand’s tone of voice.
+- Technical language, jargon and catchphrases: Opt for consumer-friendly language in your brand’s tone of voice.
 A good test for this is reading your concept aloud to friends and family — do they get it?

 Writing solid, testable concepts is both an art and a science.
-You must have the right insight, benefits and reasons to believe as well as the correct process to bring the total package to life.
+You must have the right insight, benefits and reasons to believe, as well as the correct process to bring the whole package to life.

-Through our donkey’s years of experience, we’ve found the perfect concept is about getting as close to the launched product as possible.
+In our experience, we’ve found the perfect concept is about getting as close to the launched product as possible.
 This means your concept is:

-- Described in a way that matches up with your above the line support (e.g. you can dial up the brand story if there will be a TVC to tell that brand story, but otherwise, you should ensure the concept is in line with the information on the pack)
+- Described in a way that matches your above-the-line support (For example, you can dial up the brand story if there will be a TVC to tell that story, but otherwise, you should ensure the concept is in line with the pack information.)

-We always recommend reviewing your current approach to look for opportunities for optimisation before creating a set of structural guidelines that allow every future concept to be written with consistency.
+We always recommend reviewing your current approach to look for optimisation opportunities.
+Do this before creating structural guidelines that allow every future concept to be written with consistency.

-The result: Reliably fabulous concepts.
+The result: Fabulously reliable concepts.
 Easily comparable test results.
-And if you hire professional help?
-Invaluable time and cost savings that allow you to focus on your zone of genius.
+And if you hire professional help, you get invaluable time and cost savings that let you focus on your zone of genius.

 Over to you.